adelolmo/exercise/README.md

 # exercise
-Mobile App to control exercise at home
+Cordova Mobile App to control exercise at home